camilosw/flash-messages/README.md

   });
 ```

-**Note:** The above code sample shows default values.
-The default CSS related options correspond to Bootstrap classes,
-but the implementation isn't tied to any particular CSS framework.

 - `autoHide`: set to `true` to make flash message fade after `hideDelay` milliseconds, set to `false` to require the user to click the close button on the message to dismiss it.
 - `hideDelay`: set the desired number of milliseconds for the flash message to be displayed (when `autoHide` is `true`).